A Cottage Gardener's guide to ~

 I deeply value transparency in business, so I wanted to take a moment to share my business values with you:

 My values of Environmental Sustainability, Ethical Consumption, Human Rights, and Community Support underscore everything I do in life & in my Rooted Cottage Gardening business.
 I’m not (and never will be) claiming perfection.
 I am, however, communicating my commitment to continued learning, growing, and implementing best practices & new knowledge.
-You will see these values reflected in this course.
+You will see these values reflected in this workshop.

 Call me old fashioned, but...